 Landscaping Contractor License

 In Colorado, not all landscaping activities require a specific state license.
 However, if your services include specialized tasks such as plumbing or electrical work—like installing irrigation systems, outdoor lighting, or building complex retaining walls—you may need a specialized contractor’s license.
-These specialized trades are strictly regulated to ensure safety and quality, so you must be properly licensed if your work falls into these categories.
+These specialized trades are strictly regulated to ensure safety and quality, so you must be properly licensed if your work falls into these categories, including lawn care Colorado Springs.

 Size-Based License Levels